rafael-c-alexandre/vpn-playbook/README.md

 [![CI][badge-gh-actions]][link-gh-actions]

-This project installs and configures my debian-based [Wireguard](https://www.wireguard.com/) VPN configuration.
+This project installs and configures my debian-based [Wireguard](https://www.wireguard.com/) VPN configuration and a management UI ([WG Portal](https://wgportal.org/latest/)).
 In addition, since exposing a VPN to the internet can be a security risk if you don't know what you're doing, this project also sets up some features and services to enhance the server security.
 The VPN can be installed in two different methods.
 - Vanilla Wireguard, which installs and configures a plain Wireguard service.
 **Note:** The steps performed during the vanilla Wireguard installation are based on the [How to set up wireguard on ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04) article from Digital Ocean.
 - Wireguard through [PiVPN](https://www.pivpn.io/).